gbrmgls/gson-dto/README.md

 # gson-dto
-Simple example of use of the library GSON to fill DTOs from JSONs in Java
+Simple example of GSON library use to fill DTOs from JSONs in Java